-In the foodservice industry, table turnover is tough to optimize.
+In the food service industry, restaurant table turnover is tough to optimize.
 As a restaurant owner, you want to turn tables as frequently as possible and serve the maximum number of guests.
 There are quite a lot of ways your restaurant can maximize table turnover, from updating your dining room to preparing certain menu items in advance.

-In this article, we aren’t going to talk about all forms of maximizing table turnover.
-At Steelkiwi, we believe that restaurant automation is the key to reducing the table turnover time and effectively increase sales.
+In this article, we aren’t going to talk about all forms of how to improve speed of service in restaurants and maximize table turnover.
+At Steelkiwi, we believe that restaurant automation is the key to reducing the table turnover time and effectively increasing sales.
 So today, we’ll focus on how you can use technology to optimize your restaurant processes.

 To see what operations can be automated and how let’s first take a look at a typical restaurant scenario.